 = $137 (total interest owed)

-The San Diego County Superior Court has an Judgment Interest Calculator.
-You will definitely find it useful in calculating interest on your judgment, especially if you have received payments or incurred costs.
+The San Diego County Superior Court has a Judgment Interest Calculator.
+You will find it useful in calculating interest on your judgment, especially if you have received payments or incurred costs.

 Prejudgment Costs to Prevailing Party.
 As a general rule, the prevailing party may recover certain statutory costs incurred in the litigation up to and including entry of judgment.
 These costs may include attorney fees if authorized by contract, statute, or case law.
 These costs are usually obtained by filing a cost memorandum, although attorney fees require a separate noticed motion.
 Where costs are established by the judgment, but the amount of the award is ascertained at a later time (as in the usual case), the court clerk enters the costs on the judgment after the amount is determined.
 Those costs incurred prejudgment are incorporated into the judgment.
 Therefore, interest ordinarily begins to accrue on the prejudgment cost and attorney fees portion of the judgment as of the same time it begins to accrue on all other monetary portions of the judgment—upon entry of judgment.